MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Making workloads more [sustainable and cloud efficient](../sustainability/sustainability-get-started.md), requires combining efforts around **cost optimization**, **reducing carbon emissions**, and **optimizing energy consumption**.
 Optimizing the application's cost is the initial step in making workloads more sustainable.

-Learn how to build sustainable and efficient Azure Stack HCI workloads, in Sustainable software engineering principles in Azure Stack HCI.
+Learn how to build sustainable and efficient solutions using Azure Stack HCI, by completing [The Principles of Sustainable Software Engineering](/training/modules/sustainable-software-engineering-overview/) training module.

 ## Operational excellence

 Monitoring and diagnostics are crucial.
 Not only can you measure performance statistics, but also use metrics troubleshoot and remediate issues quickly.
 We recommend reviewing the [Operational excellence design principles](/azure/well-architected/devops/principles) and how to [collect logs](/azure-stack/hci/manage/collect-logs) to help troubleshoot issues with Azure Stack HCI.

 When discussing operational excellence with Azure Stack HCI, it's important to distinguish between *cluster operational excellence* and *workload operational excellence*.
-Cluster operational practices are the responsibility of the cluster administrators, while workload operational practices are the responsibility of the VM Guest OS admins and application developers.
+Cluster operational practices are the responsibility of the cluster administrators, while workload operational practices are the responsibility of the workload admins and application developers.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.